Automating image builds using Jenkins and Packer

 admin

-role for the folder where operations will be performed:yc resource-manager folder add-access-binding <folder_name> --role admin --subject serviceAccount:$SERVICE_ACCOUNT_ID
+role for the folder where the operations will be performed:yc resource-manager folder add-access-binding <folder_name> --role admin --subject serviceAccount:$SERVICE_ACCOUNT_ID

-Create a VM with Jenkins
+Create a Jenkins VM

 Jenkins will get VM image configuration changes from GitHub and then use Packer to create images in the cloud.

-To create a virtual machine with Jenkins:
+To create a VM:

 -